China Joint Venture: 7 Considerations to Reach a Successful JV Agreement

 To be noted, although the shareholders are entitled to agree on the ratio of sharing profits based on their discretion, the shareholders and the JV still need to follow the bottom line of profit repatriation, meaning that the profits can only be distributed to the shareholders after making good on losses, contributing to the statutory surplus reserve, and paying taxes.

-Some foreign investors may seek for return of investment in a more time-flexible and tax-efficient way.
-As such, JV partners may consider discussing about other income repatriation methods, such as paying agreed service fee, royalty fee, and loan interest to the shareholders, and indicate the methods in certain terms of the JV agreement or sign separate agreements, such as service agreement, license agreement, and loan agreement to consolidate such arrangements.
+Some foreign investors may seek for return on investment in a more time-flexible and tax-efficient way.
+As such, JV partners may consider discussing other income repatriation methods, such as paying the agreed service fee, royalty fee, and loan interest to the shareholders, and indicate the methods in certain terms of the JV agreement or sign separate agreements, such as service agreement, license agreement, and loan agreement to consolidate such arrangements.

 4. Voting rights